matthewdickinson/tyk-docs/tyk-docs/content/planning-for-production.md

 In Tyk Gateway, using [protobuf]({{< ref "tyk-oss-gateway/configuration/#analytics_configserializer_type" >}}) serialisation, instead of msgpack can increase performance for sending and processing analytics.
 Please note that *protobuf* is not currently supported in MDCB environments.

-If using Tyk Cloud platform under high load, it is also recommended that analytics are sent within a local region.
+If using Tyk Cloud platform under high load, it is also recommended that analytics are stored within a local region.
+This means that a local Tyk Pump instance can store the analytics within a local PostgreSQL or MongoDB instance.
+In this scenario the hybrid pump is bypassed in the Control Plane, thus reducing load since no analytics traffic is sent to synchronise analytics to the Data Planes.

 ### Use the right hardware